EFForg/https-everywhere/doc/updateJSONSpec.md

 * `version` is the ruleset release version, which is a subversion of the extension release version and MUST be checked by the updater to determine whether the advertised release is newer than the currently installed ruleset library.
 A ruleset release with a version number such as "3.5.1.2" must ONLY be accepted by HTTPS-Everywhere version 3.5.1, and so on.
 * `hash` is a SHA1 (for now) hash of the database file's raw content.
 * `source` is the URL from which the most recently released database file is to be fetched.
 The URL must address a valid eff.org location and must not be overwritten by the extension.
+* `hashfn` is the name of the hash function used to compute the hash of the database file and MUST be one of md5, sha1, sha256, sha384, or sha512.

 Pseudocode of update procedure
 ==============================